HassanZali/alx-higher_level_programming_backup/README.md

 # alx-higher_level_programming
-This repository contains high-level programmes taught at alx.
+This project contains high-level programmes taught at alx.It aims to teach new developers how to code with python programming language.